 Nearly eighteen months earlier, Santantonio had been sentenced to eight years in prison for trying to sell stolen bonds.
-Unlike his accomplices, Santantonio remained on the street and never saw the inside of a prison cell.
+He was appealing his conviction when he was gunned down.
 Colombo Crime Family member-informant Gregory Scarpa secretly told the Federal Bureau of Investigation that "it was common talk in Brooklyn that [Santantonio] was killed because he was cooperating with the Government."

 Scarpa said that Santantonio's murder was part of a strategy to undermine La Cosa Nostra informant Joseph Valachi's upcoming appearance before a U.S. Senate committee investigating organized crime.
 The government, according to Scarpa, "was planning to back up Valachi's testimony with testimony from Santantonio."
 By killing Santantonio, the LCN bosses hoped the government "would not be able to use Valachi now because we got rid of their corroborator."

 The FBI never publicly confirmed Santantonio's cooperation even though newspaper reports at the time speculated that he was killed because he was "cooperating with investigations into narcotics and counterfeiting activities on the East Coast".
 Researchers have been left to wonder what, if any, information did Santantonio share with law enforcement.